thexenwolf/brocade-expect/README.md

 SSH_PASS: The password for the automation user

-Prepend all of these to your call to addvlan.sh, and suffix with the VLAN ID to add.
+Prepend all of these to your call to any of the shell scripts, and suffix with the VLAN ID to add.

 Example:

-    SSH_ADDR=127.0.0.1 SSH_HOST=brocade SSH_USER=automation SSH_PASS=totallysecurepassword ./addvlan.sh 101
+    SSH_ADDR=192.168.100.200 SSH_HOST=brocade SSH_USER=automation SSH_PASS=totallysecurepassword ./addvlan.sh 101